Major Incident Roles and Responsibilities – Who is involved and what do they do?

 The Director or Head of IT retains overall accountability for the Major Incident capability, including its people, processes, governance, and operational effectiveness.

-In mature organisations, their role during live incidents is typically strategic rather than operational — focused on:
+In mature organisations, their role during live incidents is typically strategic rather than operational, focused on stakeholder assurance, executive visibility, business impact management, escalation support, and organisational risk oversight.

 Following major outages, senior IT leadership may also be responsible for communicating outcomes, recovery actions, and improvement strategies to executive stakeholders or clients.